 During diagnosis, your vet will perform blood and urine tests, an ultrasound, X-rays and/or biopsy to determine whether your cat has kidney disease.
 If your cat has kidney disease, treatments may include IV fluids, specialized diets, medications and surgery to remove any blockages.
 Homecare may include injecting fluids under your cat’s skin.

-Your cat’s diet will have to be low in protein and phosphorous and enriched with omega-3 fatty acids, and vitamin D. Introduce new foods to your cat’s diet gradually.
+Your cat’s diet will have to be low in protein and phosphorus and enriched with omega-3 fatty acids, and vitamin D. Introduce new foods to your cat’s diet gradually.
 Your vet can advise you on how you can make the transition easier, for yourself and your cat.

 Take your cat for regular checkups and offer it plenty of fresh, clean water and a comfortable environment for it to relax in.